Microsoft Co. (NASDAQ:MSFT) is Mitchell Mcleod Pugh & Williams Inc.’s 3rd Largest Position

-Mitchell Mcleod Pugh & Williams Inc. raised its position in shares of Microsoft Co.
-(NASDAQ:MSFT – Get Rating) by 4.3% in the third quarter, Holdings Channel.com reports.
-The fund owned 37,065 shares of the software giant’s stock after buying an additional 1,544 shares during the quarter.
-Microsoft comprises approximately 3.3% of Mitchell Mcleod Pugh & Williams Inc.’s holdings, making the stock its 3rd largest position.
-Mitchell Mcleod Pugh & Williams Inc.’s holdings in Microsoft were worth $8,632,000 as of its most recent filing with the Securities and Exchange Commission.
+Mitchell Mcleod Pugh & Williams Inc. raised its stake in Microsoft Co.
+(NASDAQ:MSFT – Get Rating) by 4.3% during the 3rd quarter, Holdings Channel reports.
+The institutional investor owned 37,065 shares of the software giant’s stock after purchasing an additional 1,544 shares during the quarter.
+Microsoft makes up 3.3% of Mitchell Mcleod Pugh & Williams Inc.’s holdings, making the stock its 3rd largest position.
+Mitchell Mcleod Pugh & Williams Inc.’s holdings in Microsoft were worth $8,632,000 at the end of the most recent quarter.

 Microsoft Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 9th.
-Stockholders of record on Thursday, February 16th will be issued a dividend of $0.68 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 9th.
+Shareholders of record on Thursday, February 16th will be paid a dividend of $0.68 per share.
 The ex-dividend date is Wednesday, February 15th.
-This represents a $2.72 annualized dividend and a dividend yield of 1.08%.
+This represents a $2.72 annualized dividend and a yield of 1.08%.
 Microsoft’s dividend payout ratio is 30.22%.

-In other news, EVP Judson Althoff sold 24,144 shares of the stock in a transaction on Thursday, December 1st.
+In related news, CMO Christopher C. Capossela sold 1,000 shares of the stock in a transaction that occurred on Monday, February 13th.
+The stock was sold at an average price of $272.32, for a total transaction of $272,320.00.
+Following the sale, the chief marketing officer now directly owns 116,362 shares in the company, valued at approximately $31,687,699.84.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other news, EVP Judson Althoff sold 24,144 shares of the company’s stock in a transaction that occurred on Thursday, December 1st.
 The shares were sold at an average price of $254.27, for a total transaction of $6,139,094.88.
-Following the transaction, the executive vice president now owns 150,047 shares in the company, valued at approximately $38,152,450.69.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In other news, CMO Christopher C. Capossela sold 1,000 shares of the stock in a transaction dated Monday, February 13th.
-The stock was sold at an average price of $272.32, for a total transaction of $272,320.00.
-Following the transaction, the chief marketing officer now owns 116,362 shares of the company’s stock, valued at approximately $31,687,699.84.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Judson Althoff sold 24,144 shares of the business’s stock in a transaction that occurred on Thursday, December 1st.
-The stock was sold at an average price of $254.27, for a total value of $6,139,094.88.
-Following the completion of the sale, the executive vice president now owns 150,047 shares of the company’s stock, valued at $38,152,450.69.
+Following the transaction, the executive vice president now directly owns 150,047 shares in the company, valued at $38,152,450.69.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CMO Christopher C. Capossela sold 1,000 shares of the firm’s stock in a transaction that occurred on Monday, February 13th.
+The shares were sold at an average price of $272.32, for a total transaction of $272,320.00.
+Following the completion of the sale, the chief marketing officer now directly owns 116,362 shares of the company’s stock, valued at approximately $31,687,699.84.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 26,144 shares of company stock worth $6,680,795.
+Over the last 90 days, insiders sold 26,144 shares of company stock worth $6,680,795.
 Insiders own 0.03% of the company’s stock.

 Microsoft Corp. engages in the development and support of software, services, devices, and solutions.
 It operates through the following business segments: Productivity and Business Processes, Intelligent Cloud, and More Personal Computing.
 The Productivity and Business Processes segment consists of Office Commercial (Office 365 subscriptions, the Office 365 portion of Microsoft 365 Commercial subscriptions, and Office licensed on-premises), Exchange, SharePoint, Microsoft Teams, Office 365 Security and Compliance, and Skype for Business, Office Consumer, including Microsoft 365 Consumer subscriptions, Office licensed on-premises, and other Office services, LinkedIn, including Talent Solutions, Marketing Solutions, Premium Subscriptions, Sales Solutions, and Learning Solutions, Dynamics business solutions, including Dynamics 365, comprising a set of intelligent, cloud-based applications across ERP, CRM, Customer Insights, Power Apps, and Power Automate, and on-premises ERP and CRM applications.